Solar Energy Pros and Cons: How to Power Your Small Business

-The initial cost is one of the main concerns business owners have when they consider solar panels.
+The initial cost is one of the main concerns business owners have when considering solar panels.
 While solar energy eventually pays for itself through lower electric bills, it can take a few years.

 Aside from the cost, other issues include the type of roof your business has and access to reputable installers.

-Some type of solar panels will work for most roofs.
-However, depending on your roof type, there may be a much higher cost for installation.
+Some types of solar panels will work for most roofs.
+However, depending on your roof type, installation costs may be much higher.
 A roof with a steep slope will require additional care when installing panels.
-A completely flat roof, on the other hand, may have issues with drainage.
+On the other hand, a completely flat roof may have drainage issues.

 Rooftop solar panels work best on south-facing roofs.
 Certain obstructions can get in the way, such as chimneys or skylights.
-If there are trees or other buildings surrounding your roof, your panels won’t get as much sun.
+If trees or other buildings surround your roof, your panels won’t get as much sun.
 You might need to supplement solar energy with another source.

-If your roof needs repairs in the near future, installers recommend completing them before installing panels.
+If your roof needs repairs soon, installers recommend completing them before installing panels.
 The cost of roof repairs or replacement, plus the cost of panels, is prohibitive for many businesses.